 “Tastes—and access to credit—have shifted dramatically since the early 2000s.
-These days, buyers of all ages eschew the large, ornate houses built in those years in favor of smaller, more-modern looking alternatives, and prefer walkable areas to living miles from retail,” according to the Wall Street Journal, March 21, 2019.
+These days, buyers of all ages eschew the large, ornate houses built in those years in favor of smaller, more modern looking alternatives, and prefer walkable areas to

 The Journal opined that the problem is expected to worsen in the 2020s, as more baby boomers across the country advance into their 70s and 80s, the age group where people typically exit homeownership due to poor health or death.
 Boomers currently own 32 million homes and account for two out of five or 40% homeowners in the country.